GeoSensorWebLab/D162-WMS/README.markdown

 A production WMS is online at http://testbed.gswlab.ca:3000/service.
 Kosmtik can be viewed at http://testbed.gswlab.ca:7000.

+The WMS will automatically update the displayed map when any data in the `styles` directory is modified, excluding the Mapnik XML files.
+To disabled this behaviour, add `WATCH=false` as an environment variable when starting the server.

 Note: When adding the server to QGIS, make sure "Ignore GetMap/GetTile URI reported in capabilities" is checked.

 ## Deployment to Production Server